Antonio-Bassi/AES128_C/README.md

 Right now the project is under development, the main intention is to create a terminal cryptographer with a minimalist user interface.
 Future plans include a creation of a cryptography API for embedded systems to use with a integration interface to make integration feasible and promptly done.

 # What is going on right now?
-Recently a linux branch was created, in order to integrate the code (previously developed in a Windows enviroment) to a linux enviroment.
-So far the user interface works fine and the AES-128 algorithm works fine as well.
-The main challenge is to develop a file handling system in order to store and retrieve ciphers.
+linux branch was merged into the main branch, the OS adaptation worked fine and program now works on both linux and windows environments.
+The file handling interface still needs to be done.

 # Progress:
 The following steps marked with a ✔️  are already implemented and have been tested, steps marked with ⚠️  need to be implemented and tested and steps marked with a :hammer_and_wrench: are currently under development

 - :heavy_check_mark:  AES-128 cryptography working.
 - :heavy_check_mark:  User interface workin.
-- :hammer_and_wrench: Create an integration interface in order to adapt code to linux enviroment.
+- :heavy_check_mark:  Create an integration interface in order to adapt code to linux enviroment.
 - :hammer_and_wrench: Create a file handling system to retrieve and store ciphers in files.

 # About me: